MantoothUX/Portfolio-2025/DEPLOYMENT_GUIDE.md

-# Deployment Guide - Mantoothux.com
+# Deployment Guide - Josh Mantooth Portfolio

-This guide will walk you through deploying your portfolio website to replace your Squarespace site.
+This guide will walk you through deploying Josh Mantooth's portfolio website to mantoothux.com.

 ## Prerequisites